AlphaZero: Chess

 In AlphaZero's chess match against Stockfish 8 (2016 TCEC world champion), each program was given one minute per move.
+AlphaZero was flying the English flag, while Stockfish the Norwegian.
 Stockfish was allocated 64 threads and a hash size of 1 GB, a setting that Stockfish's Tord Romstad later criticized as suboptimal.
 AlphaZero was trained on chess for a total of nine hours before the match.
 During the match, AlphaZero ran on a single machine with four application-specific TPUs.
 In 100 games from the normal starting position, AlphaZero won 25 games as White, won 3 as Black, and drew the remaining 72.
 In a series of twelve, 100-game matches (of unspecified time or resource constraints) against Stockfish starting from the 12 most popular human openings, AlphaZero won 290, drew 886 and lost 24.

 Shogi

 AlphaZero was trained on shogi for a total of two hours before the tournament.
-In 100 shogi games against elmo (World Computer Shogi Championship 27 summer 2017 tournament version with YaneuraOu 4.73 search), AlphaZero won 90 times, lost 8 times and drew twice.
-As in the chess games, each program got one minute per move, and elmo was given 64 threads and a hash size of 1 GB.
+In 100 shogi games against Elmo (World Computer Shogi Championship 27 summer 2017 tournament version with YaneuraOu 4.73 search), AlphaZero won 90 times, lost 8 times and drew twice.
+As in the chess games, each program got one minute per move, and Elmo was given 64 threads and a hash size of 1 GB.